 The American Express Platinum cards set the standard for “elite” credit cards, in my opinion.
 There are a few varieties of cards, all of which offer waived foreign transaction fees and the ability to earn Membership Rewards points.

-The Platinum Card® from American Express and Mercedes Benz Platinum Card from American Express have an annual fee of $550, while the The Business Platinum® Card from American Express has a $450 annual fee.
-All three cards offer the following perks:
+The Platinum Card® from American Express ($550 annual fee (Rates & Fees)), Mercedes Benz Platinum Card from American Express ($550 annual fee) and the The Business Platinum® Card from American Express ($595 annual fee (Rates & Fees)) each offer the following perks:

 - Lounge access with Delta when traveling on Delta-operated flights, Priority Pass, and others, including Centurion Lounges